-Regardless of their path, Eleventh-grade students at Lausanne take classes designed to prepare them for university-level work.
+Eleventh-grade students at Lausanne take classes designed to prepare them for university-level work.
 They continue to enhance research skills while improving time-management skills.

 Eleventh-grade students begin the year by visiting various college campuses as a part of their class college trip.
 As they tour large universities, small liberal arts colleges and a mixture in between, they begin to develop preferences for what they want in their own college experience.
 The tours create a great learning environment, showing students how to explore academic options and find their "right fit" institution.

 Students continue to receive guidance on their academic journey throughout the school year and participate in mock interview sessions with college representatives and Lausanne alumni.
 Resume writing workshops, career exploration sessions and essay brainstorming workshops led by college advising help students with the application process.
-Weekly meetings focused on college advising begin in the spring, along with optional trips to college campuses during Spring Break.
+Weekly meetings focused on college advising begin in the spring and optional trips to college campuses during Spring Break.
 With representatives from over 130 different colleges and universities visiting Lausanne annually, students have the opportunity to form their vision for life after Lausanne.

 The twelfth-grade year for Lausanne students is an eventful year of closure and anticipation.
 Students are balancing the demands of the college application process with final preparations for their culminating IB assessments.
 Those in the IB Diploma Programme are completing their essays, which culminate many years of hard work.